Scott D. MillerVice Chair

 - Acting as principal outside counsel to VeriFone Systems Inc. in significant transactions, including its IPO, as well as over $1 billion in equity and debt offerings, its acquisitions of Lipman (Israel), Hypercom Corp., Point International (Sweden) and InterCard (Germany) and its $3.4 billion acquisition by Francisco Partners (2018).

 - Representing Apollo Tyres (India) in its proposed acquisition of Cooper Tire & Rubber and in successfully defending Apollo from litigation brought by Cooper in connection with that transaction.

-- Representing Thomas Weisel Partners Group in a number of strategic transactions, from its initial public offering to its 2010 sale to Stifel Financial Corp., and Stifel Financial Corp. in its 2019 acquisition of the Canadian capital markets business of GMP Securities.
+- Representing Thomas Weisel Partners Group in strategic transactions, from its initial public offering to its 2010 sale to Stifel Financial Corp., and Stifel Financial Corp. in its 2019 acquisition of the Canadian capital markets business of GMP Securities.

-- Representing AT&T (formerly SBC Communications) in a number of transactions, including its strategic alliances with Yahoo! and DISH Network.
+- Representing AT&T (formerly SBC Communications) in transactions, including its strategic alliances with Yahoo! and DISH Network.